 Shorter people or those with smaller hands may also like to check out my guide to the ¾ sized best left handed guitars.

-What Is The Best Left Handed Electric Guitar?
+Best Left Handed Electric Guitars

-Below you’ll discover my top 7 choices for the best left handed electric guitars for beginners and intermediate players this year.
+Below you’ll discover my top 8 choices for the best left handed electric guitars for beginners and intermediate players this year.
 The list is ordered from the most affordable left handed guitars at the start to the more pricey options at the end.

 Disclosure: If you decide to purchase a left handed guitar using the links in this article I will earn a small commission at no additional cost to you.
 Thank you!